aamitn/URLShortener/README.md

 3. Update the application.properties file:

-    * Update the <mark>application.properties</mark> file in the src/main/resources directory with your application configuration.
+    * Update the `application.properties` file in the src/main/resources directory with your application configuration.

 4. Build and run the application:

     ```plaintext
     mvn spring-boot:run